 - Buyer’s guide

-- How to take care of your wetsuit
+- How to take care of your wetsuits

 What Are 3/2 Wetsuits?

 Three-two wetsuits are called such because of their thickness.
-The 3mm thickness is found in the full suit’s core, while the 2mm is thickness placed in the extremities of the wetsuit.
-Being where the heat is mainly, the torso has a thicker layer at 3mm than the 2mm for extremities.
+The 3mm wetsuit thickness is found in the full suit’s core, while the 2mm neoprene is placed in the wetsuit’s extremities.
+Being where the heat is mainly, the torso has a thicker layer of 3mm neoprene than the 2mm for extremities.